This recipe should make 16 dumplings

 Step 3: While that’s resting, scramble the eggs with a pinch of salt and white pepper.
 Cook it with a little bit of cooking oil and finely dice it.

-Step 5: Combine all the ingredients for the filling but except for the ginger in a bowl and stir vigorously to ensure everything has been well combined.
+Step 4: Combine all the ingredients for the filling but the ginger in a bowl and stir vigorously to ensure everything has been well combined.

-Step 6: Put grated ginger on top of the ingredients.
-Heat a tbs of cooking oil on the stove and pour over the ginger so it sizzles.
+Step 5: Heat a tbs of cooking oil on the stove and pour over the ginger so it sizzles.
+Add this into the ingredients once it's cooled.

 Pan frying them: Add a tbs of oil into a cold pan.
 While the pan is heating up, add the dumplings (don't worry if they're touching each other.
 Once the dumplings start sizzling in the pan, check the bottoms to see if they're golden.
 Once golden, add half a cup of water and cover.
 Once the water evaporates which takes about 8 mins (13mins if you’re cooking from frozen) they’ll be ready to serve.
 These are called Guōtiē (pot sticker dumplings).